nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. **Expanded contact information:** The current contact list wraps around long text so the user can see the information.
 However, this makes the list uneven and very long remarks can make one contact unreasonably long.
 We plan to create a contact page per contact that contains full information about every contact, while keeping a truncated view for the main window.
 3. **Improved input validation for tags:** Currently, our tags have no restriction on size, which cause them to exceed the UI space.
 We plan to add a maximum length for the tags to be 50 characters, as the longest English word is 45 characters.
 4. **Add input validation for find command:** Currently, the find command does not check if parameters like name / phone number etc. are valid before executing the find command.
 We plan to add input validation for the find command so that searching with an invalid parameter will fail with an error.
-5. **Add input validation for location:** The location field will be split into three distinct fields: postal code, street name, and block number.
+5. **Add input validation for location:** Currently, the location field takes in any values.
+However, this is not specific and the user can enter in values that are clearly not locations, such as `0000000`.
+Hence, we plan to split the location field into three distinct fields: postal code, street name, and block number.
 Input validation will ensure specificity, restrict ambiguity, and allow only valid special characters relevant to location data.
-6. **Add input validation for phone numbers:** We plan to add input validation for phone numbers.
-The current phone number field does not have a strict limit on the kind of values it accepts.
-We will use regular expressions to validate phone number inputs.
+6. **Add input validation for phone numbers:** The current phone number field does not have a strict limit on the kind of values it accepts.
+We plan to use regular expressions to validate phone number inputs.
+7. **Address integer overflow issues for index:** Currently, when a number larger than the maximum value for the data type `integer` is entered into our index field, the error message displays: `Invalid command format!` instead of `The person index provided is invalid`.
+This is likely due to an integer overflow error throwing a different exception than expected.
+We plan to fix this by adding a check for overflow and returning the appropriate error message afterwards.
 --------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**